Academy Sports Chaplain

-Sports Chaplaincy Australia (SCA) services are provided to the Academy through a local Chaplain.
 This is a quality opportunity to support the needs of our aspiring athletes, their families and coaching and support staff members; when they just need someone to talk to, or have a problem needing greater support.

-Our Sports Chaplains are enthusiastic and active supporters of the Academy and someone all athletes should seek-out and talk to, when they visit our Academy training sessions and events.
+Sport Chaplains are enthusiastic and active supporters of the Academy and someone all athletes should seek-out and talk to, when they visit our Academy training sessions and events.

-Rev. Jim Dayhew, SWSAS Chaplain
+Rev. Jim Dayhew, Academy Chaplain

 As a young guy, I thought that life was sport and sport was life.
 I loved my Rugby League, Cricket and Golf, and was immersed in these during my youth and young adult years.
 Now, as a middle aged very retired sportsperson, I know there is a lot more to life!
 I am very excited to serve as Chaplain of the South West Academy of Sport, supporting the holistic growth and development of the region's emerging athletes.